MGPoirot/web2mp3/README.md

 By performing these tasks in the background, the semi-supervised process of matching audio with meta-data is not interrupted.

-After each match, songs are stored in the song data base (SDB).
+After each match, songs are stored in the song database (SDB).
 DAEMONs will attempt to process any unprocessed song the the SDB and finish when there is nothing left.
 Since DAEMONs are headless by default, they store logbooks to the `.log` directory.